 A retail POS system consists of POS software and hardware that enables retailers to ring up customer orders, record payments and perform several other operational tasks.

 Sure, you can purchase a POS system with basic features like inventory management and data recording or a more robust solution, but make sure your system has these essential features:

-You also want a system that integrates seamlessly with your accounting and marketing systems.
+You also want a system that integrates seamlessly with top accounting software and highly-rated email marketing platforms.
 Having an integrated system that automatically shares data will simplify your business operations and reduce the risk of human error.

 Industry experts recommend buying POS hardware; leases often come with lengthy, noncancelable contracts and specific card processing requirements that cost you more money over time.
 Another benefit of purchasing hardware is that you may not need to replace equipment if you find a better deal later.
 Another factor that determines how much you’ll pay for hardware is whether you use a legacy terminal or a mobile POS system.
 Mobile POS systems are always less expensive, especially if you already own tablets.

 Choosing retail POS software that is cloud-based, as opposed to a local server-based, can save you money too.
 Month-to-month terms are preferable, as they allow you to cancel without penalty, but if you’re confident that you’ll be happy using your system for a year or more, you can often prepay annually for your software and receive a 10% to 20% discount.